Table of contents

 Types of broken links

-For example, a "404 not found" means that while the server got and understood your requests, the thing you tried to find was not there.
+For example, a "404 not found" means that while the server got and understood your requests, the URL you tried to open was not there.
 A "500 internal server error" means there was an error in the code of the server that it couldn't recover from.

 Those two are the most important, but if you're checking for broken links there are a few others you might encounter in the wild.
 While this isn't an exhaustive list, they're the ones you'll see most often.